section-engineering-education/engineering-education/articles/javascript-dates-manipulation-with-date-fns/index.md

 However, in the above example, you will be surprised to find out the `new Date ('2020, 02, 30')` returns true yet the date itself is obviously invalid.
 There is no date with a February 30th day.
 Interestingly, this is not a bug in date-fns.
 To elaborate this more enter a `new Date ('2020, 02, 30')` on your browser's console (in my case am using google chrome console).

 This date instance will be interpreted as `Sun Mar 01, 2020, 00:00:00 '2020, 02, 30'`.
 February ends on 29th ( 2020 is a leap year) and the extra day will be added to represent the date of the next month, which indeed will be valid.
-To avoid such instances parse the date before checking isValid().
+To avoid such instances parse the date before checking the `isValid()`.

 Example: